kingkvk/workshop/Day2.4-HTML-LMS.md

 ***

-## 2. Step 1 – Basic HTML Structure for LMS Page
+## 2.Basic HTML Structure for LMS Page

 Goal: Create the main sections of an LMS landing page.